 First things first: there are no cruise ships operating in Galapagos.
-Why, you might ask?
+Why you might ask?
 Under the Galapagos National Park Rules, cruise ships are simply too massive to be able to circulate in a sustainable manner within the Galapagos archipelago.
 As a result, cruise ships are unauthorized vessels in the enchanted isles.

 Enter the Expedition Vessel, a smaller (but by no means less extravagant!) version of the cruise ship.
 Passenger boats circulating throughout the Galapagos Islands must fall under this category if they wish to abide by the regulations put forth by the Galapagos National Park.
 But other than size, what’s the fundamental difference between the two?

 Modern cruise ships have come a long way since the days of yore.
-Over 6,500 passengers can be carried aboard a single cruise ship nowadays, and these come equipped to the brim with numerous amenities such as casinos, fitness centers, spas, cinemas and sometimes even fully-equipped theaters for shows and performances.
+Over 6,500 passengers can be carried aboard a single cruise ship nowadays, and these come equipped to the brim with numerous amenities such as casinos, fitness centers, spas, cinemas, and sometimes even fully-equipped theaters for shows and performances.
 In addition, cruise ships come equipped with swimming pools, hot tubs, clubs, libraries, numerous restaurants and bars, and nightclubs.
 Cruise ships, in essence, are more akin to floating cities than anything else.
 They’ve even been described as “balcony-laden floating condominiums.”

-More than size, what makes a cruise ship a cruise ship is that it is focused on itself and all the internal workings and activities that are available on board.
+More than size, what makes a cruise ship a cruise ship is that it is focused on itself and all the internal workings and activities that are available onboard.
 A cruise ship tends to be entirely ship-focused, so to speak.
 It provides a contained “experience bubble” that floats over water.
 In fact, when cruise ships use educational activities or informative events, these are seen more as mere “enrichment” aspects of the bigger, more city-like experience on board.
-Lessons and informative lectures are not the main selling-point of the whole trip.
+Lessons and informative lectures are not the main selling point of the whole trip.
 As a result, such things are more like an “appetizer of knowledge” rather than what’s offered as the main course.
 Which brings us to the other side of the ocean-cruising coin….

 Naturalist guides and expedition leaders aboard Galapagos Expedition Vessels all form part of an “expedition team.”
-Often times you’ll even have guest lecturers aboard that provide guests with a series of presentations on specific topics regarding the historical, natural, geological, biological and ecological aspects of the destination.
+Often times you’ll even have guest lecturers aboard that provide guests with a series of presentations on specific topics regarding the historical, natural, geological, biological, and ecological aspects of the destination.

 Expedition Vessels are also destination-focused, meaning they’ll take their guests out into the world around them.
-In fact, on Galapagos itineraries, guests spend the majority of their time off the vessel during the day, exploring the surrounding visitor sites that consist of iconic wildlife, otherworldly locations and/or delicate ecosystems.
+In fact, on Galapagos itineraries, guests spend the majority of their time off the vessel during the day, exploring the surrounding visitor sites that consist of iconic wildlife, otherworldly locations, and/or delicate ecosystems.
 In total, these excursions can last anywhere between 6-8 hours, with breaks and lunch in-between.

 This also entails the use of skiffs or dinghy’s (often referred to as pangas in Galapagos) that are able to quickly and easily transport guests to the different sites.
 Such transfers always involve either wet or dry landings.
 The former consists of taking a slight, thigh-high plunge into the water before stepping ashore; the latter involves virtually zero levels of wetness.

-Adventure and exploration aside, what more is there to highlight about expedition vessels?
+Adventure and exploration aside, what more are there to highlight about expedition vessels?
 Probably the fact that, in spite of the smaller size and a reduced quantity of amenities, you’re still getting a ridiculously luxurious experience.
 Case in point: the Santa Cruz II Galapagos Cruise.
-Our Galapagos Expedition Vessel features all of the comforts, hotel services, gourmet meals, safety protocols and professional captaining found on cruise ships, and then some (i.e. on-shore excursions with extremely professional, nature savvy guides).
+Our Galapagos Expedition Vessel features all of the comforts, hotel services, gourmet meals, safety protocols, and professional captaining found on cruise ships, and then some (i.e. on-shore excursions with extremely professional, nature savvy guides).